apache/spark/docs/integration.rst

 Cloud Bigtable
 ''''''''''''''

-:class:`airflow.contrib.operators.gcp_bigtable_operator.BigtableClusterUpdateOperator`
+:class:`airflow.gcp.operators.bigtable.BigtableClusterUpdateOperator`
     updates the number of nodes in a Google Cloud Bigtable cluster.

-:class:`airflow.contrib.operators.gcp_bigtable_operator.BigtableInstanceCreateOperator`
+:class:`airflow.gcp.operators.bigtable.BigtableInstanceCreateOperator`
     creates a Cloud Bigtable instance.

-:class:`airflow.contrib.operators.gcp_bigtable_operator.BigtableInstanceDeleteOperator`
+:class:`airflow.gcp.operators.bigtable.BigtableInstanceDeleteOperator`
     deletes a Google Cloud Bigtable instance.

-:class:`airflow.contrib.operators.gcp_bigtable_operator.BigtableTableCreateOperator`
+:class:`airflow.gcp.operators.bigtable.BigtableTableCreateOperator`
     creates a table in a Google Cloud Bigtable instance.

-:class:`airflow.contrib.operators.gcp_bigtable_operator.BigtableTableDeleteOperator`
+:class:`airflow.gcp.operators.bigtable.BigtableTableDeleteOperator`
     deletes a table in a Google Cloud Bigtable instance.

-:class:`airflow.contrib.operators.gcp_bigtable_operator.BigtableTableWaitForReplicationSensor`
+:class:`airflow.gcp.sensors.bigtable.BigtableTableWaitForReplicationSensor`
     (sensor) waits for a table to be fully replicated.

-They also use :class:`airflow.contrib.hooks.gcp_bigtable_hook.BigtableHook` to communicate with Google Cloud Platform.
+They also use :class:`airflow.gcp.hooks.bigtable.BigtableHook` to communicate with Google Cloud Platform.

 Cloud Build
 '''''''''''